 Our workshops use different teaching styles to engage children with different abilities.
 For example a workshop may include as well as an introductory talk, matching game, a drama exercise and a seed sowing session.

 Please note that costs are subject to change due to funding and circumstantial changes.

 There are toilets on site located in our Rural Arts Centre.
 We have male, female and disabled toilets.
 All of these have handwashing facilities available for groups to use before they leave, eat, drink or otherwise put their hands near their mouths.
 There are additional hand-washing stations around the farm and at the exit.

 We have a farm shop which sells our produce seasonally, including fruit and vegetables as well as eggs from our chickens, ducks and geese.

-Our Café is open from Wednesday to Sunday.
-Weekdays it is open 9.30am to 2.30pm, and weekends 10am – 4pm.
+Our Café is open from Tuesday to Sunday.
+It is open 8.30 – 4 on weekdays, 9 – 4 on Saturdays and 10 – 3 on Sundays.
 We sell hot and cold drinks; breakfast and lunch; cakes and snacks.

 There are some wellington boots and gloves available upon request.
 Please contact directly about this to discuss.

 We have an Activity Room on site that Schools and Youth Groups can rent out for use.
 Please contact us directly to discuss and to book this.